 If there is a low volume of chip cardholders transacting on the ATM fleet, the ATM deployers may want to work with the application providers to limit customer experience impacts to those customers using a chip card while not impacting magnetic stripe card users.
 By adopting this strategy initially, the customer base will not be impacted until they are issued chip cards.
 Once the ATM deployer determines that the impact on chip cardholders is no longer acceptable, a different approach may be needed.
 For ATM owners with motorized card readers in their ATM fleet, this approach will be transparent with regards to how the card is managed throughout the customer's session (since the card stays in the ATM device as long as necessary to communicate with the embedded chip).
 For ATM owners with dip card readers in their ATM fleet, one of two options will need to be implemented.

-- 1. Since the chip card must be in contact with the chip reader, the dip card reader will need to 'clamp down' (i.e., hold on to the card) at initial card insertion.
-As such, any and all customers using chip cards will be impacted by a change in customer experience, not just those customers using cards on networks for which the ATM is currently certified. - 2.
-An alternate approach for dip readers is the "double dip" method.
+- Since the chip card must be in contact with the chip reader, the dip card reader may need to 'clamp down' (i.e., hold on to the card) at initial card insertion.
+A short delay in gripping the card may be prudent to avoid damage or misalignment if the cardholder rapidly attempts to remove the card, in which case the "double dip" method (described below) can be used.
+As such, any and all customers using chip cards will be impacted by a change in customer experience, not just those customers using cards on payment networks for which the ATM is currently certified. - An alternate approach for dip readers is the "double dip" method.
 This approach allows customers to initially dip and remove their card, enabling the application to read the magnetic stripe data to determine if the card being used is a chip card (via the Service Code).
 Customers using chip cards are then prompted to re-insert their card.
 At this point, the dip card reader will 'clamp down' (i.e., hold on to the card) for the duration of the transaction.
 Customers will then need to be notified when to remove their card.
-The "double dip" method allows the ATM owner to selectively manage the customer experience based on factors such as various network certifications, which may not occur all within the same time frame.
+The "double dip" method allows the ATM owner to selectively manage the customer experience based on factors such as various payment network certifications, which may not occur all within the same time frame.
 This approach also lowers the impact on customers who have chip cards, but those cards are not currently supported by the ATM fleet.